10 Interesting Facts about Rational Numbers

 • We can represent the given number as a fraction of integers

-• All whole numbers are rational numbers
+• All whole numbers are ratio numbers

 Rational Numbers in Decimal Form

-Rational numbers can also be expressed in decimal form.
+Ratio numbers can also be expressed in decimal form.
 Did you know that 1.1 is a rational number?
 Yes, it is because 1.1 can be written as 1.1= 11/10

 Rational Numbers in Different Forms